stridecolossus/JOVE/panama.md

 # Overview

-It had always been our intention to re-implement the Vulkan native layer using the FFM (Foreign Function and Memory) library developed as part of project [Panama](https://openjdk.java.net/projects/panama/).
-The reasons for delaying this rework are discussed in [code generation](/jove-blog/blog/part-1-intro/code-generation#alternatives) at the very beginning of the blog.
+It had always been the intention at some point to reimplement the Vulkan native layer using the FFM (Foreign Function and Memory) library developed as part of project [Panama](https://openjdk.java.net/projects/panama/).
+The reasons for delaying this rework are discussed in [code generation](/jove-blog/blog/part-1-intro/code-generation#alternatives) at the very beginning of this blog.

-With the LTS release of JDK 21 the FFM library was elevated to a preview feature (rather than requiring an incubator build), support was implemented in the IDE, and much more information and tutorials became available online.
+With the LTS release of JDK 21 the FFM library was elevated to a preview feature (rather than requiring an incubator build) and much more information and tutorials became available online.
 So it was finally time to replace JNA with the more future proofed (and safer) FFM solution.

-However FFM imposes some constraints on a possible implementation, in particular how the Vulkan API is generated.
-There are several design decisions to be made that will influence the implementation, requiring some prototyping work and probably several false starts.
+The fundamental decision is whether to use the `jextract` tool to generate the Java bindings for the native libraries or to implement some proprietary solution.
+To resolve this question we will use the tool to generate the Vulkan API and then compare and contrast with a small, hard-crafted application built using FFM from first principles.
+Once this important decision has been resolved we can then determine the refactoring requirements.

 ---